 After I read Nancy’s article I began this new training.
 I set T. S. up the first time.
 When he was in his bed he did not want to be touched or petted.
 So I would reach over and touch him.
 He would immediately slash his head and bark.
 I did the same.
 I got into what I call a football hiking stance, barked back and poked my finger into his neck repeatedly.
 In other words I acted just like a mother pig would do in disciplining her babies.
 T.S. was pretty shocked by my actions.
 He got real quiet and just laid there moaning while I petted him.
 This is how T.S. reacted.
 Your pig may not.
 He/she may become very agitated.
 Be careful and be cautious.

 The outcome of this was unbelievable.
 T.S. turned into a different pig.
 We still did not trust him around guests, but I knew I was boss and so did he.
 I have told other people how I do the “Lunatic Attack” and so far there has been a lot of success.
-If you are going to try this, you must fist make sure you believe you are the boss and NEVER back down.
+If you are going to try this, you must first make sure you believe you are the boss and NEVER back down.
 Your pig will posture like he/she wants to hurt you, but he/she is just testing the waters.
-When you show your dominance they will, usually, back down.
-Be consistent and frequent in your training, and if your pig is particularly large or violently aggressive, you may want to take the precautions of wearing heavy clothing and gloves and of having someone present in case your pig proves to be the “boss”, good luck.
+The important thing is that they must turn tail to you.
+If they just back up but continue to face you...you have not won.
+When you show your dominance they will, usually, back down and turn away.
+Be consistent and frequent in your training, and if your pig is particularly large or violently aggressive, you may want to take the precautions of wearing heavy clothing and gloves and of having someone present in case your pig proves to indeed be the “boss”, good luck.